drewconley/sivers.org/README.md

 Zurb Foundation gem + SCSS + Compass is used to create the minified site/css/site.css file.

-Changes made by @extend'ing in the SCSS file, instead of adding HTML attributes.
+Styling made by @extend'ing in the SCSS file, instead of adding HTML attributes.

 ### Serving: